Bridges of Budapest

-The bridges of Budapest, crossing the River Danube from north to south are as follows:
+The bridges of Budapest, Hungary, crossing the River Danube from north to south are as follows:

 Table of the most famous Bridges of Budapest

 This table excludes rail bridges, bridges to islands and bridges that are partially outside of Budapest.
 The whole list of bridges of Budapest can be found below this table.
 The bridges are listed from north to south.

 Megyeri Bridge

 It is a cable-stayed bridge serving as part of the M0 motorway that encircles the city.
 Preparations for its building began on January 6, 2006.
 The bridge was completed on September 30, 2008.

 The final structure spawns over two branches of the Danube with Szentendre Island in the middle where for environmental protection there is no exit.
 The eastern part of the bridge is cable stayed and, as it is on the main branch, that part allows safe passage for international river traffic, for all vessels that are currently authorized to pass through Budapest because of their manageability.

 There are 4 lanes and 2 hard shoulders on the bridge, but they are wide enough to be expanded to 6 lanes and 2 hard shoulders should the ring road in the area be widened.
 The cable-stayed part of the bridge is 590 m long, with a 300 m span.